mumtaz4118/Transfer-Learning-on-Covid-Data/README.md

 ![alt text](table.png)

-Finally, the Grad-CAM technique has been used to visualize the regions of input that are ”essential” for predictions from these models or visual explanations using COVID-19 and Pneumonia chest X-ray.
+Finally, the Grad-CAM technique has been used to visualize the regions of input that are ”essential” for predictions from these models or visual explanations using COVID-19 and Pneumonia chest X-ray..

 ![alt text](gradcamresults.png)